 Well, fast forward to my life now as a mom of teenagers and I know the answer to that question.
-Not surprisingly, traditions play an important role in our household, and at no other time is that more apparent than during the Christmas season.
-We bake goodies using recipes handed down through generations, drive around the neighborhood looking at Christmas lights, celebrate Advent by lighting a new candle each Sunday, and every year, my kids each get a new ornament to hang on the trees they have in their bedrooms.
+Not surprisingly, traditions play an important role in our household.
+And at no other time is that more apparent than during the Christmas season.
+We bake goodies using recipes handed down through generations.
+On cold nights we drive around the neighborhood looking at Christmas lights.
+We celebrate Advent by lighting a new candle each Sunday.
+And every year, my kids each get a new ornament to hang on the trees they have in their bedrooms.

 As we moved into the tween and teen years, I found myself wondering how I could embrace this new stage without completely abandoning the traditions that we’ve cherished and nurtured for so many years.
 How do we keep traditions alive while allowing room for change?
 Here are just a few of the ways that I’ve navigated this challenging dynamic.